 But as for you, continue in what you have learned and have become convinced of, because you know those from whom you learned it, and how from infancy you have known the holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.
 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work (2Tim 3:14-16).

-Notice that v16 says “all scripture”.
+Going back to Paul’s letter to Timothy, All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work (2Tim 3:14-16).
+Notice that Paul says “all scripture”.
 We must be careful not to build our theology (beliefs and teachings) on just a few scriptures in isolation, but must always consider each text in context with the whole.
-For example, let's look at probably the best known verse in the Bible:
+For example, let’s look at probably the best known verse in the Bible:

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life (Jn 3:16 NKJV).

 This is the first verse that I ever learned and is still one of my personal favorites, but this verse by itself says nothing explicitly of God’s revelation, man’s sin nature and need for a Savior, the cross, Jesus’ substitutionary death and resurrection, His second coming, the Church, the Holy Spirit etc. When speaking with a person who possesses a limited knowledge of the Bible, these and other concepts will need to be explained (Romans 10:14).

 Responsibility for Lack of Knowledge